atul-shr/xlsToCsv/README.md

 # xlsToCsv

-This script converts excel files to CSV
+This is the package to convert any excel file into csv